 The grass-roots initiative to preserve and improve the business district of Wedgwood has had no response from the City of Seattle, despite the fact that the project was paid for with City of Seattle grant funding.
 We wait to see if a new wave of Wedgwood activists will take up the challenge again in coming years.
 The same issues are still waiting to be addressed, as commercial buildings in Wedgwood age and may be replaced.

-One thing that all Wedgwood residents can do to help their neighborhood is to VOTE.
-In the upcoming election for City Council representatives, we can choose candidates who will support Seattle’s business districts.
+One thing that all Wedgwood residents can do to help their neighborhood is to vote for City Council representatives who will support Seattle’s business districts.
 We need correction of the zoning so as to enhance Wedgwood’s commercial district, instead of allowing Wedgwood to be destroyed by townhouse clusters.

 For further reference: